Search

 Cybersecurity Tip #4: Keep Files in the Cloud or on Your Organization’s Networks

 When you are working on sensitive files, don’t copy them to your computer or device’s local drive.
 Work on them in their secure location in the cloud or on your organization’s network.
-That way, if your computer or device is compromised or stolen, the secure data stays secure.
+That way, the secure data stays secure if your computer or device is compromised or stolen.

 Cybersecurity Tip #5: Don’t Send Sensitive Information by Email

-Hackers can intercept email messages in transit, if messages contain any sensitive or personal information, they can access it.
-Out of all the cybersecurity best practices, this is one of those security tips that should be top of mind at all times.
+Hackers can intercept email messages in transit.
+If messages contain any sensitive or personal information, they can access it.
+Out of all the cybersecurity best practices, email security is one of those security tips that should always be top of mind.

 IT departments are responsible for information security and helping employees set up security software that encrypts data stored on a computer/device, communications, and file transfers.
 Ask your IT team for additional information security tips on this topic.